chasingash/kids-art-classes/README.md

       * Ensure that when clicked, the call to action button takes the suer to the class information section.
       * Ensure the call to action button has a hover effect.

     * About Section
+      * Ensure text is presented clearly with the correct font style and sizing.
+      * Ensure text is revised and checked for any spelling errors that might have occured in teh development phase.
+      * Ensure the About section is fully responsive across all devices.

     * Class Information Section
     * Contact section
     * Footer Section